HewlettPackard/hpegl-vmaas-terraform-resources/acc-testcases/README.md

 }
 ```

-`GetAPI` function should contains Get Sepecific API for the a resource/Data source.
+`GetAPI` function should contains Get Specific API for the a resource/Data source.
 This is
-used for validation for that specific resource/data source.
+used for validation of the specific resource/data source.

 ## Writing Acceptance Test Suite